tanielfranklin/NMPC_PINN/README.md

 The procedure to achieve a good model is: <br>
 a) start the training using model_adam_200 (main_train_adam.py)  <br>
-b) complete the training changing to main_train_lbfgs resulting in model_adam_lbfgs model <br>
+b) complete the training changing to main_train_lbfgs which results in model_adam_lbfgs model <br>
 c) pay attention to the loss terms evolution to define a better set of weights <br>

-The notebook main.ipynb demonstrates the model capability during free prediction <br>
+The notebook pinn_operation_prediction.ipynb demonstrates the model capability during free prediction <br>

-Routines to train with Adam and L-BFGS optimizers <br>
+Routines to train with Adam and L-BFGS optimizers (requires tensor flow probability)<br>
 Routines to restore models trained previously <br>

 Feel free to contribute with software improvements.